microsoft/hack-together/README.md

 We'd love to hear about your project, tell us what you are working on!
 [GitHub Discussions | Tell us more about your project 🗺️](https://github.com/microsoft/hack-together/discussions/33)

+If you add the tags `hacktogether` and `microsoft-graph-sdk` to your project, you can start inspiring others even before your submissions.
+[Check out other projects](https://github.com/topics/hacktogether)

 ## Recommended Learning Materials

 * [Learn Path - Explore Microsoft Graph scenarios for ASP.NET Core development](https://learn.microsoft.com/en-us/training/paths/m365-msgraph-dotnet-core-scenarios/)